carpentries-incubator/frictionless-data-agriculture/_episodes/01-introduction.md

 - "What are the tools that I will be using?"
 - "How will learning to use Frictionless Data benefit me?"
 objectives:
-- "Understand the principles Frictionless Data for tabular datasets"
+- "Understand the principles of Frictionless Data for tabular datasets."
 - "Understand how Frictionless Data can benefit me."
-- "Understand how Frictionless Data relates to FAIR data."
+- "Have a general understanding of what Frictionless Data can do."
 keypoints:
-- "Frictionless can be used to create well described datasets."
-- "Other researchers can more easily re-use well described datasets."
+- "Frictionless can be used to create well described datasets that can be more easily re-used by other researchers."
-- "Frictionless datasets can help you to apply FAIR data principles."
-- "Frictionless libraries can be used to build powerful workflows using Frictionless datasets."
+- "Metadata is used to describe a dataset."
+- "Frictionless uses a simple JSON syntax for providing structured metadata."
 ---

 ## Motivation ##